thinkcompany/think_dev-standards/development-standards/html.md

 Labels must always be present.
 If a design does not contain visible labels, use CSS to shift them off screen.
 Do not ever omit them.

 #### Form Fields
-Wrap form fields and their corresponding labels in `<p>` tags.
+Wrapping form fields and their corresponding labels in `<p>` tags is considered good practice, but a `<div>` with an appropriate class is fine as well.
 Instructional or help text related to a form field (i.e. optional, required, etc.) should be included as part of the label; to style this text separately from the label, wrap it in a `span`.
 If form fields require positioning, wrap the field in a `span` as well.

 ```html
 <p>